carlst99/IntraMessenger/README.md

 ```

 ### Usage
-All interaction with the IntraMessenger takes place through the singleton class
+All interaction with the IntraMessenger takes place through the singleton class.
+You can also register this to your IoC container.

 ```c#
 IIntraMessenger messenger = IntraMessenger.Instance;